modisek/modisek.github.io/content/posts/my-linux-dev-setup.md

 ### Tmux to create an ide like setup
 tmux is used to multiplex my terminal so i have multile panes on one terminal,this allows me to have an editor in one pane and also have a terminal in which i can run commands such as launching server, testing etc

+### Misc
+The bar at the top is basically a bash script i wrote that is piped into a program knowns as dzen i prefer terminal applications to gui since they have less memory requirement

+The tuis and lightweight apps that i use are:
+- mpd & ncmpcpp to play music
+- zathura for viewing pdf
+- pcmanfm for viewing files
+- imv/feh for viewng images
+- mpv for playing videos

 link to my dotfiles: [dots](https://github.com/modisek/dotfiles)